yana-sidnich/optimization-course/README.md

 # Multi-Objective-Optimization NSGA Comparison Recorder

-the folder **nsga-comparer** contains a utility to record the solving of solve MOO problems using multiple algorithms
+the folder **nsga-comparer** contains a utility to record the solving of MOO problems using nsga2, nsga3 algorithms

 ## Dependencies